zenmonkeykstop/qubes-doc.rtd/project-security/verifying-signatures.rst

-because they make it possible for us to limit our trust only to those few parties we choose and not to worry about all the bad things that can happen between them and us, e.g., server compromises (qubes-os.org will surely be compromised one day, so `don’t blindly trust the live version of this site </faq/#should-i-trust-this-website>`__), dishonest IT staff at the hosting company, dishonest staff at the ISPs, Wi-Fi attacks, etc.
+because they make it possible for us to limit our trust only to those few parties we choose and not to worry about all the bad things that can happen between them and us, e.g., server compromises (qubes-os.org will surely be compromised one day, so :ref:`don’t blindly trust the live version of this site <introduction/faq:should i trust this website>`), dishonest IT staff at the hosting company, dishonest staff at the ISPs, Wi-Fi attacks, etc.
-We call this philosophy `distrusting the infrastructure </faq/#what-does-it-mean-to-distrust-the-infrastructure>`__.
+We call this philosophy :ref:`distrusting the infrastructure <introduction/faq:what does it mean to distrust the infrastructure>`.

 By verifying all the files we download that purport to be authored by a party we’ve chosen to trust, we eliminate concerns about the bad things